let's talk

 Type 2.
 Blog Website

-The cost of the development ranges from $5,000 to $10,000 for a custom blog.
+The cost of blog website development ranges from $5,000 to $10,000 for a customized journal.

 Blog websites have a lot of content.
 Due to this, they require integration with a content management system.

-However, one good thing about these websites is that they are not complex.
+One good thing about these websites is that they are not complex.
 Bloggers can do this with a minimalist design and save costs.

 You can find good examples of blogs on websites like Microsoft Stories, Pando, and Fubiz.